Robert Relf: Later years

 Relf largely disappeared from public life until 1991 when he again became involved in controversy, this time over a letter sent to the Conservative Party in Cheltenham.
-In the letter Relf attacked local Tories for their decision to endorse John Taylor, a black man and current member of the House of Lords, as their candidate for the 1992 general election.
+In the letter Relf attacked local Tories for their decision to endorse John Taylor, a black man who would later be appointed a life peer in the House of Lords, as their candidate for the 1992 general election.
 Relf suggested that those who had chosen Taylor should be 'strung up' because Taylor wanted 'a nation of half breeds'.
 Taylor failed to win the traditionally Conservative seat of Cheltenham in the 1992 election, losing to Nigel Jones of the Liberal Democrats.

-In 2002 Relf was jailed for a week after refusing to complete a census form because he was not happy to indicate his nationality as "British", preferring "English".
-He had originally been fined for the offence but refused to pay on principle.
+In 2002 Relf was fined £100 after refusing to complete a census form because he was not happy to indicate his nationality as "British", preferring "English".
+After he refused to pay the fine, Relf was sentenced to week in jail.
 Later that same year he was fined for sending postcards deemed to be offensive to Warwick police station.
 Relf had sent the cards after reading a story that the local police had removed a poster promoting a Saint George's Day event.